-The Committee also considers other factors, including the policy that PwC follows with respect to rotation of its key audit personnel, so that there is a new partner-in-charge at least every five years.
+The Committee also considers other factors, including the policy that PwC follows with respect to rotation of its key audit personnel, so that there is a new partner-incharge at least every five years.
 The Committee is involved in the selection of the partner-in-charge by the time rotation is required.
 PwC's senior relationship partner interviews with members of management and with the Committee Chair to understand the necessary partner-in-charge attributes as part of the partner-in-charge succession planning process.
 Attributes evaluated include client and functional experience, technical competence, communication skills, critical behaviors, familiarity with audit committee processes and independent communications and stature within PwC.
-PwC develops a list of potential candidates on of the candidates as recommended by the firm.
+PwC develops a list of potential candidates and identifies one of the candidates as recommended by the firm.
 The recommended candidate meets with members of management and the Committee.
+If the recommended candidate is selected, the process is complete.
 If the recommended candidate is not selected, the process continues with additional candidate meetings until an acceptable candidate is identified.
 During 2016, the Committee completed the process for determining the successor partner for the rotation required in 2018.